Mubashar-javed/quick-snippets/README.md

 - Select a section of code that you want to be converted into snipper and press `CTRL + ALT + Q` (keybinding can be changed in settings)
 - Or you can use the command `Quick Snippet: Create Snippet` to create a snippet through command palette ( `CMD + SHIFT + P` for mac OS, `CTRL + SHIFT + P` for Windows)
 - The extension will automatically format the snippet and add the title and description
-- Click the save button to save the snippet, and that's all you need to do 😄
+- Click the save button to save the snippet, and that's all you need to do :relaxed:

 ## Demo